 They don’t seem to have many water fountains, either.
 I don’t get it – is everyone here just extremely dehydrated??
 I drink so much water throughout the day, and am used to having access to free water at restaurants and numerous drinking fountains back home in the US.
 I don’t really remember ever having to search for water like I do here.
 It boggles my mind.

 I even tried to ask for tap water when I went to one restaurant (this trick usually works in other places in Europe, like France) and the waitress just stared at me, confused as ever.
-One of my German friends confirmed that no, no one gets tap water here.
+One of my German friends confirmed that no, no one orders tap water here.

 EVERYTHING IS CLOSED ON SUNDAYS